 The table below shows an example of how the cost of a loan could differ based on the length of the repayment term.
 The table assumes you are borrowing $10,000 and have the same 16% rate for all loans.

 The shorter loan has much higher monthly payments, but the total cost is significantly lower.
-With the longer loan, while you are paying a lot less each month, you have to make those payments for many more years.
-That means many more interest payments, which adds up to a lot over time.
+With the longer loan, while you are paying a lot less each month, you have to make those payments for much longer.
+That means more interest payments, which adds up to a lot over time.

 When a longer loan term might make sense

-For example, if you get a debt consolidation loan with the goal of reducing your monthly debt payments, a longer loan term could be the right move.
+For example, if you get a debt consolidation loan with the goal of reducing your monthly debt payments, a longer loan term could be the best move.
 A higher overall cost in exchange for the wiggle room in your budget now could be worth it if it helps you reach your financial goals.
+You could put that freed-up cash toward building an emergency fund or covering everyday expenses.

 Choosing a loan with a longer term could also make it easier to qualify to borrow.
 Lenders don't want to give you a loan if the monthly payments would eat up too large a percentage of your income.
 The longer loan term with the lower payment may be the only one you qualify for.